top of page

 541-354-3760

 Stop number twenty-two is The Old Trunk, Treats Antiques.
 Offering a unique blend of antiquity and modernity, this place is a combination of an antique store, soda fountain, and fruit stand.
-Visitors can browse through an enchanting collection of vintage items and collectibles and reminiscent about old times.
-The soda fountain serves up awesome ice cream, milkshakes, and a variety of homemade sodas, making it a hit among both kids and adults.
-The fruit stand boasts a selection of fresh, locally-grown produce, offering a taste of the valley's harvest.
+Visitors can browse through an enchanting collection of vintage items and collectibles, and reminisce about old times.
+The soda fountain serves up excellent ice cream, milkshakes, and a variety of homemade sodas, making it a hit among both kids and adults.
+The fruit stand boasts a selection of fresh, locally grown produce, offering a taste of the valley's harvest.
 There's also a u-pick flower garden onsite if you want some fresh flowers.
-Just "BEWARE" if you come here time will pass quickly because there is so much to look at.
-If you've ever been inside the Cracker Barrel Store this is an even better place to browse.
+Just "BE AWARE" if you come here, time will pass quickly because there is so much to look at.
+If you've ever been inside the Cracker Barrel Store, this is an even better place to browse.

-A little history and the store has been here since the early 1900's; when it was formerly known as Dittbenner's General Store.
-They also do not allow pets inside unless it is a service animal.
+A little history, and the store has been here since the early 1900s; when it was formerly known as Dittbenner's General Store.
+They also do not allow pets inside except for service animals.

 541-354-1181

-Stop number twenty-three is The Apple Valley Country Store and just like the name implies it is a store and they produce small-batch jams, syrups, pie fillings, pepper jellies, pies and more using the fruits available in the Hood River Valley.
-Fresh fruit pies are baked daily, and also available frozen for u-bake.
-They offer samples of many flavors of jams, and jellies to help you choose what one you want to bring home.
-I really enjoyed the Peach Habanero Pepper Jelly.
+Stop number twenty-three is The Apple Valley Country Store, and just like the name implies, it is a store that produces small-batch jams, syrups, pie fillings, pepper jellies, pies, and more using the fruits available in the Hood River Valley.
+Fresh fruit pies are baked daily, and are also available frozen for U-Bake.
+They offer samples of many flavors of jams and jellies to help you choose which one you want to bring home.
+I enjoyed the Peach Habanero Pepper Jelly.

 541-386-1971